Mass faintings afflict the women who sew our clothes

 Production targets used to be lower: eight pieces per hour.
 But in the last two months alone, they have risen so high that Sophia Norn and the other seamstresses at the Asics factory must produce 24 items per hour.
 That makes 240 items per day, which is hard, she says.

-An item can be a pocket, a hemmed sleeve, or a zipper.
+An item can be a pocket, a hemmed sleeve, or a zipper, or in the case of this factory, a part of a shoe.
 The seamstresses do their best to avoid tricky stitching tasks, since the production targets do not always reflect an item’s degree of difficulty.
 For this reason, these tasks are favourites of the line supervisors: assigned as punishment when they believe the women are not working fast enough, or when they complain about working conditions.

 Because of the ever-increasing number of collections offered by brands, the factories are extremely busy from April to September, when garment workers are expected to work overtime.